John Holer

 John Holer (born Ivan Holer; August 15, 1935 – June 23, 2018) was a Slovenian-Canadian businessman.
 An immigrant to Canada, Holer is most notable for founding Marineland of Canada in Niagara Falls, Ontario, Canada.
 He founded the park in the early 1960s and managed it until his death in 2018.

 Early life

 Holer was born in Žice, a village in Slovenia, then part of Yugoslavia.
 His family were farmers and vintners in a wine region.
 Holer himself studied the chemistry of wine in technical school.
-After the Second World War, when Communists expropriated part of the family farm, Holer escaped across the border into Graz, Austria.
+After the Second World War, when Communists expropriated part of the family farm, Holer left the country, moving to Graz, Austria.
 He worked at a winery before travelling to West Germany, where he gained employment with Circus Krone and learned to train animals.